 The remote control features grow and grow

-With the Note 10, we now also have gestures with the S Pen.
-You hold down the button and swipe up, down, left, right, or rotate the pen.
+With the Note 20, we now also have air gestures with the S Pen.
+With the Pen held at a distance from the screen, hold down the button and swipe up, down, left, right, or rotate the pen.
 Right now, you can use that for media control (swipe up for volume up, swipe down for volume down), or to go forward and back through your playlist by flicking left and right.
 The same gestures work for PowerPoint presentation slides.
 In the Camera app, you can switch between selfie or main camera by flicking up or down.
-Granted, some of these sound... redundant.
-But the good news is that Samsung has opened the S Pen API for 3rd party developers, so other apps may come up with some creative ways of using the wand S Pen.

 Don't worry, there's no guesswork needed if you want to figure out whether an app supports Air Actions.
 Whenever you open an app that does, you will see a tiny floating, blue-colored bubble pop up to let you know that gestures are available.
 Tap it with the S Pen (or hover over it) to see what you can do.
 It's worth noting — the blue bubble will not pop up if you have disabled the Air Command floating icon.